Compare Forex Brokers!

 Cryptocurrency vocabulary

-There is a wide range of new terms you should be aware of before you try trading cryptos.
+There is a wide range of terms you should know before you try trading cryptos.
 The main ones are listed below.

 Altcoin

-This refers to any type of crypto that is not Bitcoin.
+This refers to any crypto that is not Bitcoin.
 Altcoins share similarities with Bitcoin but can also vary in key respects, such as using a different mechanism to validate transactions.

 Bitcoin